 A ride at the end of winter visiting the area of Japan known as the inland sea – this tour was really special.

-This for me also rates as one of my better tours.
+This for me also rates as one of my best tours.
 Great scenery, weather and roads every day as well as friendly people and the Yamaha MT-09 to ride.
 Terrific destination.

 2015 Japan Autumn Tour